gferrarocamus/weather-app/README.md

 ## Future Features

-- Autocomplete city name as user types
+- Add typeahead to suggest city name as user types.
-- Support search by location
+- Support search by geolocation.

 ## Install

+To run locally, make sure you have [Node.js](https://nodejs.org/) installed.

 After cloning the repo, install the necessary packages inside the project directory: